-Accessibility statement
+Accessibility Statement

+This statement applies to content published on sites.manchester.ac.uk/covid19-national-project.
 Other websites that also belong to The University of Manchester and use manchester.ac.uk sub-domains are managed locally and will publish separate statements with information relevant to them.
 These include websites of our academic Schools and research institutes, among others.

-We follow general principles of usability and universal design, and endeavour to meet level 2 (AA) of the Web Content Accessibility Guidelines (WCAG) 2.1.
+We want as many people as possible to be able to use our website and we are continually working towards improving its accessibility.
+We follow general principles of usability and universal design, and endeavour to meet level 2 (AA) of the Web Content Accessibility Guidelines (WCAG) 2.2.

-Our websites will allow you to:
+Our website will allow you to:

-• zoom in up to 200% without the text spilling off the screen;
+- zoom in up to 300% without the text spilling off the screen

-• navigate most of the website using just a keyboard or speech recognition tools;
+- navigate most of the website using just a keyboard or speech recognition tools

-• listen to most of the website using a screen reader.
+- listen to most of the website using a screen reader

 How accessible this website is